capitalch/trace/tracking.md

 ## Planning
+a. time in sales report
+b.
+c.
+d.
+Purchase if change in last purchase price show alert
 0. Quick reports: Stock summary, daily sales, Jakar, orders, health
 1. Include jData or serial no in sales report so that search on sl no may occur
 2. ledger report for inventory